-3 The amount received by each director during 2015 in the category "All Other Compensation" consists of the payment of cash in lieu of dividends that would have been paid on restricted stock that was granted in April 2014 and that vested on March 31, 2015.
+3 The amount received by each director during 2016 in the category "All Other Compensation" consists of the payment of cash in lieu of dividends that would have been paid on restricted stock that was granted in April 2015 and that vested on March 31, 2016.
+Mr. Felton did not receive this payment because he did not serve on the Board of Directors during 2015.